bretif/docker-seafile/README.md

 just restart nginx after each new seafile container launch to make it reload his configuration

     docker restart nginx

+You can specify a SSL key and certificate for nginx.
+If not specified an autosigned key wille be generated.
+If you want to use you own key you have to attach a host volume containing your SSL key and cert, and pass the path to those in env variables NGINX_SSL_KEY and NGINX_SSL_CERT
+I use sudokeys/nginx container which export /etc/nginx volume by default.
+Then I use below command:

+     docker run -d --name "myseafile"  -e fcgi=true -e autonginx=true -e "CCNET_IP=myfiles.mydomain.com" \
+     -e "MYSQL_ROOT_USER=root" -e "MYSQL_ROOT_PASSWORD=rootpass" \
+     -e "SEAHUB_ADMIN_EMAIL=admin@yourdomain.com" -e "SEAFILE_IP=myseafile.seafile.dev.docker" \
+     -e "MYSQL_HOST=mydatabase.mariadb.dev.docker" \
+     -e "NGINX_SSL_KEY=/etc/nginx/certs/myseafile.key" -e "NGINX_SSL_CERT=/etc/nginx/certs/myseafile.cert" \
+     --volumes-from nginx seafile

 ##All configuration options